MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

  **To set permissions on the BDC Metadata Store in SharePoint**

-1. Open the SharePoint Admin Center by using an administrative account.
+1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

-2. On the Quick Launch, select **BCS**, and then select **Manage BDC Models and External Content Types**.
+2. Under **BCS**, select **Open**.

+3. Select **Manage BDC Models and External Content Types**.

-3. Select **Set Metadata Store Permissions**, and add **All Authenticated Users** with at least **Execute** permissions.
+4. Select **Set Metadata Store Permissions**, and add **All Authenticated Users** with at least **Execute** permissions.
 This will allow all users who authenticate to your SharePoint tenancy to use the external content types stored in the Metadata Store.

-4. Select the **Propagate permissions to all BCS Models, External Systems and External Content Types in the BDC Metadata Store.
+5. Select the **Propagate permissions to all BCS Models, External Systems and External Content Types in the BDC Metadata Store.
 Doing so will overwrite existing permissions** check box.

-5. Select **OK**.
+6. Select **OK**.

 ## Validate external access to reverse proxy published URL